 KMT2D knockdown enhances L48H37-induced apoptosis in pancreatic cancer cells

 To further investigate the role of KMT2D in L48H37-induced apoptosis, we first analyzed the basal expression of KMT2D in different PDAC lines.
 KMT2D levels were higher in the metastatic cell lines compared to the primary cell lines (Supplement Figure 3A).
 L48H37 treatment slightly decreased KMT2D expression along with that of H3K4me1 (Figure 4A-C).
-In addition, knocking down KMT2D in the SW1990 and ASPC-1 cells lines (Supplement Figure 3B and C) significantly decreased their viability for three consecutive days (Figure 4D and 4E), and augmented L48H37-induced apoptosis (Figure 4F).
-These findings indicated a synergistic action of KMT2D knockdown and L48H37.
-Consistent with this, KMT2D knockdown also upregulated p-PERK, p-EIF2A, ATF4 and CHOP (Figure 4G and H), and triggered cell cycle arrest at the G0/G1 or G2/M phases in the L48H37-treated cells (Figure 4I and J).
+In addition, knocking down KMT2D in the SW1990 and ASPC-1 cells lines (Supplement Figure 3B and C) significantly decreased their viability for 3 consecutive days (Figure 4D and 4E), and augmented L48H37-induced apoptosis (Figure 4F).
+These findings indicated a synergistic relationship between KMT2D knockdown and L48H37.
+Consistent with this, KMT2D knockdown also upregulated p-PERK, p-EIF2A, ATF4 and CHOP (Figure 4G and H), and triggered cell cycle arrest at the G0/G1 or G2/M phases in L48H37-treated cells (Figure 4I and J).
 Taken together, KMT2D deficiency is essential for L48H37-induced apoptosis, cell cycle arrest and activation of the ER stress pathway.
 A smaller pool of cells in the S and mitotic phases following KMT2D knockdown eventually sensitized the cells to L48H37-induced apoptosis.

 KMT2D knockdown synergizes with L48H37 to promote apoptosis and inhibit migration

-To further explore the effects of KMT2D deficiency in pancreatic cancer, we downloaded the RNA-Seq data on KMT2D-silenced and normal Colo357 and SUIT-2 metastatic PDAC cell lines from the GEO database GSE75327, and screened for DEGs.
+To further explore the effects of KMT2D deficiency in pancreatic cancer, we downloaded RNA-Seq data on KMT2D-silenced and normal Colo357 and SUIT-2 metastatic PDAC cell lines from the GEO database GSE75327, and screened for DEGs.
 The heat map of the top 200 DEGs is shown in Supplement Figure 4A.
-A total of 579 genes were upregulated (blue), and 273 genes were downregulated (yellow) in Colo357 cells (Figure 5A), while 680 and 292 genes were respectively up-regulated (red) and downregulated (green) in SUIT-2 cells (Figure 5B).
-The functional classification of the up-regulated genes showed an enrichment in the extrinsic apoptotic signaling pathway in the absence of ligand, and included PPP2R1B, IL1A, MAPK8IP2, MCL1, ELL3, PDCD6, HIC1 and PTPMT1.
-The down-regulated genes, including TULP1, AQP2 and ALOX12B, were mainly involved in multicellular organismal homeostasis (Figure 5C and D).
-To determine the role of KMT2D in tumor metastasis, wound healing assay was carried out with the control and KMT2D knockdown PDAC cells.
-In vitro migration was decreased significantly after silencing KMT2D, which also increased the anti-migratory effects of L48H37 (Figure 5E and F).
+A total of 579 genes were upregulated (blue), and 273 genes were downregulated (yellow) in Colo357 cells (Figure 5A), while 680 and 292 genes were upregulated (red) and downregulated (green) in SUIT-2 cells, respectively (Figure 5B).
+The functional classification of the upregulated genes showed an enrichment in the extrinsic apoptotic signaling pathway in the absence of ligand, and included PPP2R1B, IL1A, MAPK8IP2, MCL1, ELL3, PDCD6, HIC1 and PTPMT1.
+The downregulated genes, including TULP1, AQP2 and ALOX12B, were mainly involved in multicellular organismal homeostasis (Figure 5C and D).
+To determine the role of KMT2D in tumor metastasis, wound healing assays were carried out with control and KMT2D knockdown PDAC cells.
+In vitro migration was significantly decreased after KMT2D silencing, which also increased the anti-migratory effects of L48H37 (Figure 5E-F).

 KMT2D knockdown synergizes with L48H37 to inhibit PDAC xenograft growth in vivo

-Male BALB/c nude mice were injected with control and KMT2D-knockdown PDAC cells, followed by L48H37 or placebo injections.
+Male BALB/c nude mice were injected with control and KMT2D knockdown PDAC cells, followed by L48H37 or placebo injections.
 Both tumor weight and volume were significantly decreased in the shKMT2D group compared to the shCTRL group (P < 0.01).
 L48H37 treatment further decreased the tumor load, especially in the shKMT2D group (P < 0.05) (Figure 6A-C).
 Therefore, KMT2D depletion inhibited tumor growth synergistically with L48H37.
-In addition, no systemic adverse effects were seen in the mice, consistent with a previous study that reported no structural damage to the essential organs of mice treated with L48H37[30].
+In addition, no systemic adverse effects were observed in mice, consistent with a previous study that reported no structural damage to essential organs in mice treated with L48H37[30].

 KMT2D expression is not related to clinico-pathological features and patient prognosis